 Demand volume can also become an issue in situations beyond demand just for the particular product handled by an individual VFFS.
 Just as an armada can travel only as fast as the slowest ship, a packaging operation can run only as fast as its slowest component.
-If the downstream equipment—cartoners, case packers and palletizers—is being fed by multiple fill lines, and that downstream equipment is upgraded with faster equipment, then a VFFS that is slower than its “brothers” will prevent the line from reaching its full potential.
-This is especially a problem with mixed pallet loads, which many trade customers now require
+If the downstream equipment—cartoners, case packers and palletizers—is being fed by multiple fill lines, and that downstream equipment is upgraded with faster equipment, then a VFFS that is slower than its “teammates” will prevent the line from reaching its full potential.
+This is especially a problem with mixed pallet loads, which many trade customers now require.

 The VFFS can’t execute changes in package sizes